 The City has a water treatment plant constructed in 2012.
 The treatment plant appears to be away from slide-prone areas but is within of the tsunami zone.
 The most probable cause of damage to the water treatment plant during a major earthquake would be due to a tsunami.
 Second probable cause would be from shaking, potentially damaging both the building and the machinery/equipment.
 The plant was built after the latest State's building code for seismic standards were upgraded.
-The City's one-half million-gallon concrete clearwell is situated on the west side of the water treatment plant under public tennis courts.
 It is recommended the City hire a structural engineer to review the construction plans and the codes that were applied at the time of construction to assess what retrofits may be necessary to get the facility up to current code.
 The engineer should also look at the placement of motors, pumps, storage tanks, and other appurtenances at the plant to assure they are properly braced to prevent failure in a seismic event.